Racine, Wisconsin

 Rochester/Waterford

-Rochester and Waterford are growing communities located along the Fox River between the Tichigan Lake area to the north and Burlington to the south.
+Waterford and Rochester are growing communities located along the Fox River between the Tichigan Lake area to the north and Burlington to the south.
 Both offer easy commutes to Milwaukee, Waukesha, Racine, Kenosha and Lake Geneva.
-Waterford is situated at the intersection of Highways 36 and 20 on the southern edge of 279-acre Tichigan Lake, a body of water formed by the widening of the Fox River.
-Rochester is a small community located just south of Waterford along the Fox River.
+Waterford is situated at the intersection of highways 36 and 20 on the southern edge of 279-acre Tichigan Lake, with Rochester located just to its south.

 Western Racine County: Dover • Norway • Union Grove • Yorkville

-Life is relaxed and simple in rural Racine County, where there is a wealth of recreational opportunities for people of all ages.
+Life is relaxed in rural Racine County, where there is a wealth of recreational opportunities for people of all ages.
 Bucolic in nature, it is only a half-hour drive from downtown Milwaukee and Milwaukee Mitchell International Airport.
-New subdivisions can be found outside all three of the communities.
-Union Grove, located at the intersection of U.S. 45 and Hwy.
-11, is the home of the Great Lakes Dragway, a popular location for drag racing.
+Union Grove, at the intersection of U.S. 45 and Hwy.
+11, is home of Great Lakes Dragaway, a popular quarter-mile track for drag racing.

 Burlington

-The fun-loving city of Burlington has an international reputation - that is if you can trust anyone who tells you about it!
-The city, home to the Burlington Liars Club, has been "Fibbing for Fun and Folly" for over 90 years.
-Every New Year's Eve, the club bestows upon one person the dubious honor of being the tallest-tale teller, with the famous Fibber McGee taking the prize in 1935.
+This fun-loving city has an international reputation – if you can trust anyone who tells you about it!
+The city, home of the Burlington Liars Club, has been “Fibbing for Fun and Folly” since 1929.
+Annually, the club bestows upon one person the dubious honor of being the world champion tallest-tale teller, with the famous Fibber McGee taking the prize in 1935.
 Truth be told, Burlington has a lot to offer.
-Located at the junction of the White and Fox Rivers, historic Burlington has long been a crossroads of commerce.
-It is the Midwest home of the Nestlè USA and celebrates all things chocolate, as evidenced by the local Chocolate Experience Museum and eponymous candy store.
-Burlington is close to Lake Geneva, a popular resort town on the shores of 5,407-acre, 135 foot-deep, spring-fed Geneva Lake with its palatial shoreline estates.
+Located at the junction of the White and Fox rivers, historic Burlington has long been a crossroads of commerce and is the Midwest home of Nestlé USA.
+It also is surrounded by natural beauty, boasting more designated “Rustic Roads” than any other county in the state.
+Lake Geneva, a popular resort town on the shores of the deep, spring-fed waters of Geneva Lake, is relatively nearby, offering a gateway to the state’s Southern Lakes region.